 Baylor College of Medicine

 BCRF has provided critical support for National Cancer Institute-sponsored Cooperative Group neoadjuvant trials in women with ER+ breast cancers.
-In addition to providing critically important information to guide the development of individualized treatment strategies and targeted therapies for this patient population, these studies also generate a rich source of tumor material to investigate why some tumors are resistant to treatment.
 One such trial is the ALTERNATE trial, led by Drs.
-Ellis and Ma under the auspices of the Alliance for Clinical Trials in Oncology, one of the NCI cooperative groups.
-This Phase III neoadjuvant treatment trial is designed to validate and discover ways to predict tumor responsiveness to endocrine therapy and to uncover novel therapeutic targets for ER+ breast cancer.
-This research has the promise to change the clinical management of ER+ breast cancer and lead to more personalized treatments.
+Ma and Ellis under the auspices of the Alliance for Clinical Trials in Oncology, one of the NCI cooperative groups.
+The overarching objective of this Phase III neoadjuvant treatment trial is to validate a test called modified Preoperative Endocrine Prognostic Index (PEPI) in predicting endocrine therapy sensitivity and to develop a mutation based classification of ER+ breast cancer that will inform new approaches to reduce the recurrence rate.